 INFOSYS Derived Information.
-Supplier shall not create or use INFOSYS Derived Information except for the License.
+Supplier shall not create or use INFOSYS derived information except for the License.
 Further, upon INFOSYS’s request, Supplier shall promptly provide or destroy all or any requested portion of such INFOSYS Derived Information and provide written certification within fifteen (15) business days to INFOSYS that such INFOSYS Derived Information has been returned or destroyed.
 INFOSYS is not transferring or granting to Supplier any right, title, or interest in or to (or granting to Supplier any license or other permissions in or to) any or all INFOSYS Derived Information, including any right by Supplier to use the INFOSYS Derived Information for any purpose other than in connection with the License.

 Supplier Derived Information.
-INFOSYS shall not create or use Supplier Derived Information except for the License.
+INFOSYS shall not create or use Supplier derived information except for purposes of reselling Supplier Platform to INFOSYS end-client.
 Further, upon Supplier’s request, INFOSYS shall promptly provide or destroy all or any requested portion of such Supplier Derived Information and provide written certification within fifteen (15) business days to Supplier that such Supplier Derived Information has been returned or destroyed.
-Supplier is not transferring or granting to INFOSYS any right, title, or interest in or to (or granting to INFOSYS any license or other permissions in or to) any or all Supplier Derived Information, including any right by INFOSYS to use the Supplier Derived Information for any purpose other than in connection with the License.
+Supplier is not transferring or granting to INFOSYS any right, title, or interest in or to (or granting to INFOSYS any license or other permissions in or to) any or all Supplier derived information, including any right by INFOSYS to use the Supplier derived information for any purpose other than in connection with this Agreement.

 Acceptance, Warranties and Allocation of Risk

 Delivery of Services.
-For License or Subsidiary Agreements for Services only (other than maintenance Services), or for License or Subsidiary Agreements for Supplier Software with Services in connection with the Delivery of the Supplier Software, Supplier shall provide INFOSYS a written notice of completion after Delivery of such Services.
+Supplier as described under Exhibit B to the Order Form, Supplier shall provide INFOSYS a written notice of completion after Delivery of such Services.

-Acceptance Test Period.
-INFOSYS’s Acceptance Test Period shall commence upon (a) INFOSYS’s receipt of Supplier’s notice of completion, or (b) upon INFOSYS’s receipt of Supplier Software from the carrier or Supplier where Supplier provides no Services in connection with the Delivery of the Supplier Software.

-Notice of Acceptance.
-If the Supplier Software and Services successfully complete the Acceptance Tests during the Acceptance Test Period, then INFOSYS shall Accept the Supplier Software, and, if a notice of completion was provided, then INFOSYS shall indicate its Acceptance by providing a written notice of Acceptance to Supplier.

-Supplier Software or Services Not in Compliance with Specifications.
-If Supplier Software or Services are not in strict compliance with the Specifications at the time of Delivery or at any time

-during any applicable Acceptance Test Period, then INFOSYS shall so notify Supplier and provide Supplier an opportunity to cause such Supplier Software and Services to strictly comply with the Specifications.
-After prompt corrective action, Supplier shall notify INFOSYS and INFOSYS has the right to start a new Acceptance Test Period.
-If INFOSYS fails to notify Supplier that the Supplier Software or Services are not in strict compliance with the Specifications, then INFOSYS’s Acceptance shall be deemed to occur thirty (30) days following the later to occur of Delivery and the expiration of the Acceptance Test Period.
-In no event does INFOSYS’s use of, or payment for Supplier Software or Services, constitute Acceptance.